-Prosecutors went at gymnastics coach on trafficking charges
+Human trafficking charges novel approach in gymnastics case

 John Geddert, the head coach of the 2012 U.S. women’s Olympic gymnastics team, killed himself Thursday hours after prosecutors charged him with 24 counts accusing him of turning his once-acclaimed Michigan gym into a hub of human trafficking by coercing girls to train there and then abusing them - one sexually.

-Although Geddert was charged with sexually assaulting one teenager and he worked closely with Larry Nassar, the imprisoned sports doctor who sexually abused dozens of women and girls under the guise it was treatment, the bulk of the case against Geddert was for human trafficking - a charge that even the state’s top law enforcement official acknowledged might not fit the common understanding of such a case.
+Although Geddert was charged with sexually assaulting one teenager and he worked closely with Larry Nassar, the imprisoned sports doctor who sexually abused hundreds of women and girls under the guise it was treatment, the bulk of the case against Geddert was for human trafficking - a charge that even the state’s top law enforcement official acknowledged might not fit the common understanding of such a case.

 “We think of it predominantly as affecting people of color or those without means to protect themselves … but honestly it can happen to anyone, anywhere,” Michigan Attorney General Dana Nessel said Thursday.
 “Young impressionable women may at times be vulnerable and open to trafficking crimes, regardless of their stature in the community or the financial well-being of their families.”